 “George William Christian (1872-1924): Liverpool Merchant” by Jeffrey Green was published in Rainer Lotz and Ian Pegg (eds), Under the Imperial Carpet (Crawley: Rabbit Press, 1986) pp 69-77 and there is an entry in the Oxford Dictionary of National Biography.

 Charles Kay’s research on Sir Herbert McDavid was published in the Oxford Dictionary of National Biography in late 2010.
 McDavid’s photograph is in the National Portrait Gallery, London and in Ray Costello, Liverpool Black Pioneers (Bluecoat Press, 2007, p 99).
+British probate yearbooks note that George W. Christian left £16,405 9s 6d (1924); his brother Arthur Emmanuel Christian ‘of Cape Coast, Gold Coast’ died on 27 January 1926 and his British estate was valued at £167 5s 10d (1926).
 The Canadian family connections are continuing to be researched.